-ABC upfronts: 'Roseanne' comes to fall, TGIT remains intact
+ABC upfronts: 'Roseanne' comes to fall, TGIT persists, TGIF returns

 ABC will bring its "Roseanne" reboot back in the fall, a move that should help give the alphabet network an early boost to ratings, executives said Tuesday morning ahead of their afternoon presentation to ad buyers.

 "Roseanne," which debuted in March to around 18 million viewers (not including delayed viewing), will air on Tuesday nights in the fall as a lead-in to ABC's new comedy "The Kids Are Alright," an ensemble show about an Irish-Catholic family in the 1970s.

-The night is rounded out by "Black-ish" at 9 p.m., the recently-debuted comedy "Splitting Up Together" at 9:30 and "The Rookie," a new drama about the Los Angeles Police Department's oldest rookie cop, at 10.
+Next season, "Roseanne" will move away from politics and instead focus more on family issues, Channing Dungey, president of ABC Entertainment, said during a call with press.

+"Roseanne" will return for 13 episodes, but it isn't clear yet whether it will get a back half order, she added.

 "The Good Doctor," ABC's new (non-revival) breakout hit of the 2017-18 season, will return to Monday nights at 10 p.m. coming out of "Dancing with the Stars."

 Shonda Rhimes will continue to be a centerpiece of ABC's schedule even after the prolific showrunner decamped for with Netflix: Thursday will remain a night dedicated to Rhimes dramas under the "TGIT" rubric, with "Grey's Anatomy," "Station 19" and "How to Get Away with Murder."
+When "Murder" goes off the air mid-season, ABC will fill the slot with another Rhimes drama, "For the People."

 Wednesdays will continue to be home to "The Goldbergs," "Modern Family" and "American Housewife."
 They will be joined by the new comedy "Single Parents," which follows a group of, yes, single parents raising 7-year-old kids.

-At 10 p.m. on Wednesdays, ABC will introduce "A Million Little Things," a drama about a group of Boston friends who try to live their lives more fully after one them dies.
+While there's been some chatter that this could be the final season for "Modern Family," Dungey said no decision has been made, saying the sitcom is still doing well both creatively and in the ratings.
+"If producers are interested in continuing, there's a case for us wanting to continue," she said.

+ABC also picked up the "Goldbergs" spin-off "Schooled," which is focused on one of the show's characters Lainey Lewis, all grown up and returning to teach at her old high school.
+The show will air midseason, but no decision has been made if it will run directly leading out of "The Goldbergs."

 "Fresh off the Boat" and "Speechless" were moved to Friday nights, joining "Child Support."